HackYourFuture/HTML-CSS/Week2/MAKEME.md

-# Week 2
+## Homework Week 2

-[Here](https://github.com/HackYourFuture/HTML-CSS/blob/master/Week2/README.md) you find the readings you have to complete before the second lecture.
+[Here](https://github.com/HackYourFuture/HTML-CSS/blob/master/Week2/README.md) you find the readings you have to complete before the second lecture.# Week 2

-## Learning goals for this week:
+### Learning goals for this week:
  * Student presentations
  * Last week recap and questions
  * Responsive web development